 - errors.txt – which contains metadata about the possible validation rules

-- WhiteListFiles.txt – can be used to exclude files
+- WhiteListFiles.txt – to exclude files

 - TSQLSmells.ps1 – contains the script